You hear it all the time: Vet care is expensive. But could you really put a price tag on your precious companion?

 Osteosarcoma is a cancer of the bone tissue.
 And the Golden Retriever is the most likely to grow this cancer.

 It’s a vicious cancer and spreads rapidly to other parts of the body.
 Prognosis is generally poor when a vet finds the cancer, but if caught early, it can be treated.
 But the side effects of the treatment aren’t all that pleasant on your dog.

 The Golden Retriever is also prone to other cancers, so be aware and do blood work often.

 This one family dog is a huge fan of its own people.
-But it’s also well known as a guard dog because of its territorial nature.
+But they’re also well known as one of the best guard dogs because of their territorial nature.

-You must train this dog well or they will walk all over you.
-And they have a high energy quotient, so you must exercise them daily.
+You must train a Rottweiler well or they will walk all over you.
+And Rottweilers have a high energy quotient, so regular daily exercise is a must.

 And if you keep their bodies, minds, and hearts healthy, you should be able to avoid many of the problems that plague Rottweilers.